-You have solid math and computer skills.
-You enjoy working in teams and solving problems.
 You also have good analytical skills and give great attention to detail in your work.
 Now you can combine your strengths with your interests and move forward to an exciting career in the field of accounting.
 Start today with an associate degree or certificate in Accounting for your advantage in the job market.
 At Middlesex Community College our dedicated faculty helps you prepare to get a job in bookkeeping or accounting, accounts payable, accounts receivable or banking, with many opportunities for the future.
 Middlesex Community College offers a comprehensive program in accounting, which gives you an overview of the profession, and a range of approaches - from an opportunity to study the basics of accounting to some real skill and resume building accounting coursework.
 Get started with your accounting degree today!